Fewer Students Are Going To College. Here's Why That Matters

 The biggest factor for the years of decline is the strong economy.
 The last time U.S. college enrollment went up was 2011, at the tail end of the recession.
 As the economy gets better, unemployment goes down — it's currently at 3.5 % — and more people leave college, or postpone it, and head to work.

 When the recession hit a decade ago, the reverse happened: Many people, especially older adults, returned to college.
-That bump in college enrollment set records, and in some ways the current downtown is simply, "colleges returning to more historic levels of enrollment," says Shapiro.
+That bump in college enrollment set records, and in some ways the current downturn is simply "colleges returning to more historic levels of enrollment," Shapiro says.

 U.S. demographics are also shifting.
 The number of high school graduates is flat — and in some cases declining — because of lower birth rates about 20 years ago.
 Those numbers are also projected to decline, so the trend of fewer students coming from high school isn't going away anytime soon.